fuzzylogicgames/GitTraveler/README.md

 ]
 ```

-The result will contain all tags (annotated and lightweight) on a commit, all branches the commit exists on as well as author, date and message information.
+The result will contain all tags (annotated and lightweight) attached to a commit, all branches the commit exists on as well as author, date and message information.

 All results are "queryable" with GitTraveler's filtering system, every property is a field that can be filtered, allowing you to perform complex searches and only return the data you need.